ubuntu-mate/ubuntu-mate.org/blog/20171019-ubuntu-mate-artful-final-release.md

 the best release we've ever produced.
 I'd like to extended my sincere thanks to everyone who has contributed to this fine release.
-The development theme for Ubuntu MATE 17.10 has been delivering several different desktop layouts each providing a distictive workflow.
+The development theme for Ubuntu MATE 17.10 has been delivering several different desktop layouts each providing a distinctive workflow.
 **Checkout MATE Tweak to access to these layouts and join the Mutiny!**

   * **Shipping snaps by default** - *Check!*